RDFLib/prez/docs/custom_endpoints.md

 ## using Custom Endpoint definitions

-To set up custom endpoints:

-If you cannot add data to the SPARQL_ENDPOINT
+Custom endpoints are defined in RDF.
+Prez detects them in a specific location in the codebase (useful for development, where the Prez git repo has been cloned), or can retrieve them from a remote repository (useful for production, or when using the docker image).
+To set up Prez to read custom endpoints using the first method, where the Prez repo has been cloned:

-1. Set the CUSTOM_ENDPOINTS environment variable to "true"
+1. Set the `CUSTOM_ENDPOINTS` environment variable to "true"
-2. Copy your endpoint definition file to `prez/reference_data/endpoints/custom_endpoints`
+2. Copy your endpoint definition file to `prez/reference_data/endpoints/custom_endpoints/`
 3. Start / restart Prez.
 You should see the dynamic endpoints being created in the logs.

-If you can add data to the SPARQL_ENDPOINT
+To set up Prez to read custom endpoints from a repository (typically a SPARQL endpoint, but can also be Pyoxigraph reading from a local directory):

-1. Set the CUSTOM_ENDPOINTS environment variable to "true"
+1. Set the `CUSTOM_ENDPOINTS` environment variable to "true"
 2. upload your endpoint definition file to the triplestore into the `<https://prez.dev/SystemGraph>` named graph.
 3. Start / restart Prez.
 You should see the dynamic endpoints being created in the logs.